MacIntosh Youth Baseball League

 This program is affiliated with Cal Ripken Baseball and is governed by the latest issue of the Cal Ripken Rule Book.
 In addition, the following local rules have been also adopted.

 1) Team rosters will have a minimum of 10 players and a maximum of 15 players.

-2) Teams that cannot field enough players for a game may “CALL UP” players from a M60 division to play in regular season games.
-CALL UP players WILL NOT be allowed to pitch and MUST NOT neglect their responsibility to the team on which they are rostered.
+2) UPDATED: Teams that cannot field enough players for a game may “CALL UP” players from a Minors division to play in regular season games.
+CALL UP players WILL BE ALLOWED to pitch but MUST NOT neglect their responsibility to the team on which they are rostered.
 During playoffs CALL UP players will not be allowed.
 Teams must play their roster only.